dataloop-ai-apps/google-nnlm/README.md

 ## Overview

-Text embeddings based on feed-forward Neural-Net Language Models[1] with pre-built OOV.
-Maps from text to 128-dimensional embedding vectors.
+Text embeddings based on feed-forward Neural-Net Language Models with pre-built OOV.
+Maps from text to 50-dimensional or 128-dimensional embedding vectors.

 ## Models